SirBecky/githubTest/README.md

 **2.4 How is the data organized?:**

-### Next step are the process phase and analyze phase which will be summarize in details in the relevant folder.
+### Next step are the process phase and analyze phase which will be summarize in details in the R Markdown.